 - After owning the account, get the Dematerialisation Request Form or DRF and fill it.

 - Then submit the filled DRF alongwith the physical share certificates to the Depository Participant/Stockbroker.

-- Depository Participant or Stockbroker will then send your request to the Depository and RTA.
+- Depository Participant or Stockbroker will then send your request to the Depository and Registrar and Share Transfer Agent.

-- Registrar will then complete the dematerialization and then it will inform DP about it.
+- The registrar will then complete the dematerialization and then it will inform DP about it.

-- Upon approval by Registrar All the Electronic Shares will be credited in your Demat account.
+- Upon approval by Registrar, All the Electronic Shares will be credited to your Demat account.